apache/ignite-3/modules/core/src/main/java/org/apache/ignite/internal/manager/RECOVERY.md

 During this process new updates can be written to Metastorage.
 After applying updates, the node should check the current value of LM and if it is significantly greater than LV, it should continue receiving updates from Metastorage, trying to catch current LM.
 This process ends when the difference between LV and LM is less or equal to some **acceptable difference value**, meaning that now the difference between LM and LV is small enough to let the node join logical topology.

 It’s also possible that Metastorage can be compacted right during this process and MM becomes greater than LV.
-Another case is when LM is to much greater than LV and sequential logic will be extremely inefficient here.
+Another case is when LM is too much greater than LV and sequential logic will be extremely inefficient here.
 In any of these two cases, we can fallback to the next case.

 _c._ **LM > LV and MM > LV + 1**: this means that the node can't apply updates sequentially because a part of updates that are not present in Vault were compacted in metastorage.
 The node must get all up-to-date data from Metastorage as a snapshot.
 Then it should perform smart eviction of local data, for example, preserve partitions that are still needed and evict those that are not needed according to cluster configuration.
   If smart eviction takes significant time, the node should check the current value of LM, and if it is now greater than some **acceptable difference value** that was mentioned for previous case, try to catch LM by applying updates for Metastorage, as described above for case b.